-Garda vetting has been an FAI Rule for all those working with children and or vulnerable persons (in a paid or voluntary capacity) for a number of years now.
-Therefore, this legislation simply places existing FAI practices on a statutory footing.
-Please see FAI Rule 75 and the FAI Child Welfare Policy for more information.
+Garda vetting is a FAI Rule for all those working with children and or vulnerable persons (in a paid or voluntary capacity).
+Please see FAI Rulebook Part B Rule 40 and the FAI Child Welfare & Safeguarding Policy section 10 for more information.
 If you are not Garda vetted through the FAI, you should not undertake any work in a paid or voluntary capacity with children or vulnerable persons in football.

-For new Garda vetting applications, you should fully complete all sections of the FAI Garda vetting form available for download below.
+For Garda vetting applications, new or renewing, you should fully complete all sections of the FAI Garda vetting form available for download below.

 In this document you will find a Garda vetting ID validation form, in addition to a Vetting Invitation form.